-- Disadvantaged PA reduced from 31% to 25% - Attendance of disadvantaged students will be above 90%

-• Persistent absentees target (10%) of disadvantaged students, this will be less than the Scarborough area and North Yorkshire average.
+- Disadvantaged PA reduced from 31% - Ensure disadvantaged attendance is above national average and aim for above 90% - Persistent absentees target (10%) of disadvantaged students, this will be less than the Scarborough area and North Yorkshire average.

 2. Identified Barriers to learning